Why the GoDaddy breach doesn't surprise me

 It happened again.
 It's not that surprising either.

 This time the web hosting giant, GoDaddy, was breached.
-According to a filing they released to the US Securities and Exchange Commission (SEC), they “discovered unauthorised third-party access to our managed WordPress hosting environment.”
+According to a filing they released to the US Securities and Exchange Commission (SEC), they “discovered unauthorized third-party access to our managed WordPress hosting environment.”

 The company detected suspicious activity and soon found that an intruder had accessed their legacy codebase using a compromised password.
 As a result, up to 1.2 million Managed WordPress customers had their personal information exposed.